Find below what seasonal help we offer, plus money-saving advice and tips.

 Warm packs

-For extra help to keep warm during cold weather you can pick up a warm pack at our One Stop Shops and children’s centres from Monday 3 November.
+For extra help to keep warm during cold weather you can pick up a warm pack at our One Stop Shops and children’s centres.

 The packs are for adults and families who may struggle to keep their homes at a comfortable temperature due to high energy costs.